Aayush-0910/Stone-Paper-Scissors-game/README.md

 # RPS Pro - A Stone, Paper, Scissors Game

 This is a professional and engaging web-based implementation of the classic game "Stone, Paper, Scissors".
-It's built with modern web technologies and features a clean, responsive user interface.
+It's built with modern web technologies and features a clean, responsive user interface, and online multiplayer.

 ## Features

 *   **Light & Dark Themes:** Easily switch between a light and dark theme for your visual comfort.
 *   **Personalized Experience:** Set your player name to appear on the scoreboard.
+*   **Multiple Game Types:**
+    *   **Player vs Computer:** Play against the computer.
+    *   **Player vs Player:** Play against a friend on the same computer.
+    *   **Online:** Play against another player online.
 *   **Multiple Game Modes:**
     *   **Endless:** Play for as long as you like.
+    *   **Best of 3:** The first player to win 2 rounds wins the series.
     *   **Best of 5:** The first player to win 3 rounds wins the series.
     *   **Best of 7:** The first player to win 4 rounds wins the series.
-*   **Persistent State:** Your name, theme preference, scores, and game history are saved in your browser's local storage, so you can pick up where you left off.
+*   **Persistent State:** Your name and theme preference are saved in your browser's local storage.
 *   **Move History:** Keep track of the last few moves made in the game.
 *   **Responsive Design:** The game is designed to work well on both desktop and mobile devices.